GuriGhotra/API-key-generator/README.md

 - Webhook notifications
 - API documentation with Swagger/OpenAPI

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - [RestCountries.com](https://restcountries.com) for providing the country data API
 - Flask community for excellent documentation and support

-## Contact

-For questions or feedback, please open an issue on GitHub.